 index

 Lupus, an autoimmune disease, affects fifteen times more women than men.
 This chronic condition can damage different organs and systems within the body.
-Because the symptoms of lupus are similar to other health problems, it can be difficult to get a proper diagnosis.
-Below you will find information on how is lupus diagnosed, what causes lupus, lupus symptoms in women, lupus medication, treatments, and life expectancy.
+Because lupus symptoms are similar to other health problems, it can be challenging to get a proper diagnosis.
+Below, you will find information on how lupus is diagnosed, what causes lupus, lupus symptoms in women, lupus medication, treatments, and life expectancy.

 What is Lupus?

-Lupus disease, sometimes called lupus erythematosus, causes pain and inflammation throughout the body.
-Skin sensitivity, damage to internal organs, joint pain, and other symptoms may vary from day-to-day.
-If symptoms become severe, systemic lupus erythematosus (SLE), can impact your day-to-day activities.
+Lupus disease, sometimes called lupus erythematosus, causes pain and inflammation.
+Skin sensitivity, damage to internal organs, joint pain, and other symptoms may vary daily.
+Systemic lupus erythematosus (SLE) can impact daily activities if symptoms are severe.

 To better know about lupus, you must understand what an autoimmune disorder is and how it affects your health.
-An autoimmune disorder occurs when the immune system can no longer distinguish between bacteria, viruses, and healthy tissues and organs in the body.
-As the immune system begins attacking and destroying healthy tissues and organs in the body, a number of autoimmune disorders can occur, including lupus.
+An autoimmune disorder occurs when the immune system can no longer distinguish between bacteria, viruses, and healthy tissues and organs.
+As the immune system begins attacking and destroying healthy tissues and organs, several autoimmune disorders can occur, including lupus.

-One common question is how do you get lupus?
-Lupus is an autoimmune disorder, which is caused when the immune system begins attacking the body.
-Although the exact cause remains unknown, there are several risk factors that can potentially increase your risk of developing SLE, including:
+One common question is, how do you get lupus?
+Lupus is an autoimmune disorder caused by the immune system attacking the body.
+Although the exact cause remains unknown, several factors can potentially increase your risk of developing SLE, including:

-- Environmental Factors – Your environment can increase your risk of developing lupus.
-Those who are exposed to excess sunlight can increase the risk of lupus.
-In addition to this, medications, stress, smoking, and viral exposure can increase your risk of autoimmune diseases.
+- Environmental Factors—Your environment can increase your risk of developing lupus.
+Excess sunlight can increase the risk.
+In addition, medications, stress, smoking, and viral exposure can increase your risk of autoimmune diseases.

-- Sex – Women are at an increased risk of developing lupus than men.
-Researchers believe this may be linked to hormonal changes.
+- Sex—Women are at an increased risk of developing lupus than men.
+Researchers believe this could be due to hormonal changes.
 During the childbearing years, females are more likely to develop lupus.

 Symptoms of Lupus in Women

-Lupus disease affects every person differently.
-Lupus symptoms in women can develop over a period of time, or they can happen suddenly.
-The symptoms can range from mild to severe.
-Furthermore, the symptoms can be temporary, or they can become permanent.
-Most individuals suffering from lupus have mild symptoms that occur during flares.
-Once the flare passes, symptoms may improve or disappear completely for a period of time.
+Lupus disease affects everyone differently.
+In women, symptoms can develop over time or suddenly, range from mild to severe, and can be temporary or permanent.
+Most individuals who have lupus have mild symptoms that occur during flares.
+Once the flare passes, symptoms may improve or disappear entirely for some time.

 - Butterfly rash that extends across the bridge of the nose to the cheeks